 - Future-proofing processes against external disruptions

-But first, a short recap on what distributed marketing is to refresh your memory.
+But first, a short recap on what distributed marketing is.

 What is distributed marketing?

-Distributed marketing is when organizations market their products or services from the central, corporate level to a network of local, distributed partners.
-These partners can be dealers, agents, retailers, distributors, resellers, branches, franchisees, and regional teams or locations.
-While it might sound like a niche model, 75% of global sales come from these indirect channels.
-Not so strange when you consider that distributed marketing allows brands to meet customers at a personal and local level which rallies engagement.
+Distributed marketing is a business model in which organizations market their products or services from a central, corporate level to a network of local, distributed partners.
+These partners can be retailers, agents, regional teams or locations, etc. While it might sound like a niche model, 75% of global sales come from these indirect channels.
+Not surprising when you consider that distributed marketing allows brands to meet customers at a personal and local level which rallies engagement.